vsquicciarini/madys/README.md

 Latest news:
 ------------
+Sep 09, 2023 - Version v1.0.0 published!
+New models added to the list: Dartmouth (magnetic and non-magnetic, Feiden 2016), solar-metallicity PARSEC v2.0 (Nguyen et al. 2022), last version of ATMO (Chabrier et al. 2023); added JWST filters to PARSEC (v1.2 and v2.0) isochrones, and Gaia, 2MASS, Panstarrs and HST filters to ATMO 2020.
+Inserted possibility to estimate synthetic photometry for fitted objects in different bands from the ones employed when deriving their parameters.

 Feb 17, 2023 - Changed default queried catalog from Gaia DR2 to Gaia DR3 when providing a list of stars with non-Gaia identifiers (i.e., with 'id_type'='other').

 Jan 19, 2023 - Added the possibility to take into account uncertainties on E(B-V) values, which can now be provided at inizialization through a dedicated keyword 'ebv_err'.